fsprojects/FSharpLint/docs-gen/markdown/NumberOfItems.md

 ##### Rule Settings

-`Enabled` - A boolean property that can enable and disable this rule.
-(Default true) `MaxItems` - An integer property that specifies the max number of members in a class.
+`enabled` - A boolean property that can enable and disable this rule.
+(Default true) `maxItems` - An integer property that specifies the max number of members in a class.
 (Default 32)

 #### MaxNumberOfItemsInTuple

 ##### Cause

-A tuple contains more than a configurable number of items, for example if `MaxItems` was set to 4 (the default value) then the following statement would cause the error: `let tup = (1, 2, 3, 5, 6)`
+A tuple contains more than a configurable number of items, for example if `maxItems` was set to 4 (the default value) then the following statement would cause the error: `let tup = (1, 2, 3, 5, 6)`

 ##### Rationale